 - A. Staff and faculty lots are reserved for the sole use of personnel employed by the San Bernardino Community College District.
-DEPENDENTS OF EMPLOYEES ARE PROHIBITED from using staff and faculty parking lots. - B. Parking stalls marked "VISITORS" ARE SOLELY FOR VISITORS.
-Students, staff, and faculty are prohibited from parking in these areas. - C. Parking is prohibited in loading zones, posted areas along curbing, and/or red lined areas. - D. Vehicles are to be parked in properly marked stalls only.
-Backing into or taking up more than one parking stall is prohibited. - E. Physically handicapped students may be given special parking privileges, which will be evidenced by a San Bernardino Community College District handicapped permit affixed to a valid parking decal. - F. Motorbikes, motorcycles, and other two-wheeled motorized vehicles must be parked in areas designated for this type of vehicle. - G. Vehicles parking in prohibited areas that block the flow of traffic, fire-fighting/emergency equipment, driveways, roadways or in posted "No Parking" zones will be towed away at the owner's expense and at no responsibility to the college district.
-(CVC 22702) - H. Vehicles abandoned on college property for over 72 hours without prior college authorization may be removed at owner's expense.
-(CVC 22702)
+DEPENDENTS OF EMPLOYEES ARE PROHIBITED from using staff and faculty parking lots, unless they are an employee of the District. - B. Parking stalls marked "VISITORS" ARE SOLELY FOR VISITORS.
+Students, staff, and faculty are prohibited from parking in these areas - C. Parking is prohibited in loading zones, posted areas along curbing, and/or red lined areas. - D. Vehicles are to be parked in properly marked stalls only.
+Taking up more than one parking stall is prohibited. - E. Physically handicapped students may be given special parking privileges, which will be evidenced by a San Bernardino Community College District handicapped permit affixed to a valid parking decal. - F. Motorbikes, motorcycles, and other two-wheeled motorized vehicles must be parked in areas designated for this type of vehicle. - G. Vehicles parking in prohibited areas that block the flow of traffic, fire-fighting/emergency equipment, driveways, roadways or in posted "No Parking" zones will be towed away at the owner's expense and at no responsibility to the college district.
+(Pursuant to current California Vehicle Code Authority) - H. Vehicles abandoned on college property for over 72 hours without prior college authorization may be removed at owner's expense.
+(Pursuant to current California Vehicle Code Authority)